Re: [isabelle] Dedicated proof box

 On Fri, 1 Jul 2011, Palle Raabjerg wrote:

-Xeon cores are fewer in number, though more powerful, the better idea
+that Xeon cores are fewer in number, though more powerful, the better

 But one thing that worries me a bit in that case is Intel's

-run 8 threads at once, thus potentially doubling the memory requirement
+happily run 8 threads at once, thus potentially doubling the memory

-and at the same time flattening the multicore-benefit curve quicker.
-And
+requirement and at the same time flattening the multicore-benefit

-in that respect without making it very explicit.
-See also the more recent
+alternate in that respect without making it very explicit.
+See also

-than with Opteron with nominally more cores.
-In practice that can mean a
+setting, than with Opteron with nominally more cores.
+In practice that

-well-equippped Mac Pro, but you can also get cheaper Linux boxes with
+can mean a well-equippped Mac Pro, but you can also get cheaper Linux